 Academic dishonesty is defined in Code of Student Rights, Responsibilities, and Conduct, the student handbook given to all Indiana University students.
-The School of Journalism strictly follows the handbook's guidelines and the Policy on Academic Dishonesty printed each semester in the Bloomington Enrollment and Student Academic Information.
+The School of Journalism strictly follows the handbook's guidelines and the Policy on Academic Dishonesty printed each semester in the Bloomington Schedule of Classes.